In the Beginning, the gods created the Universe.

 Every proper organizational web-site has a Statement of Purpose.
 There, the company or institution puts into a carefully crafted paragraph or two of neat, bland, inoffensive, and antiseptic words, all of them approved by the lawyers and the public relations specialists, the gist of why they exist, what they seek, where they are going, and how they propose to get there.

 Ours is simple.
 The very future of every civilization depends critically upon if and how it educates its people.
-Despite all that this country spends on education, it could and should do better.
+Despite all that this country spends on education – not including college and university costs, well over two thirds of a trillion dollars a year – it could and should do better.
 Rather than merely criticize, we are attempting to make a difference, however small, which improves education through the media of radio and television, in whatever form they take.

 As you probably have already begun to suspect, we pursue our objectives with a little more irreverence, whimsy, and cynicism than most public-interest entities care to exhibit.
 As the scorpion said to the frog, “It’s our nature.”